Grammar tips: Is it I or me?

 Quick Tricks

-You and your children will enjoy learning a few simple tricks to make sense of these rules.
-Here are some samples and quick I/me tests:
+During your homeschool grammar lessons, teach your children a few simple tricks to make sense of these rules, such as these I/me tests.

 Example: Jonah and me are going to the park.